Information Publication Scheme (IPS) Entry

 - Routinely provided information in response to requests and orders from the Parliament (subsection 8(2)(h))

 The Regulator has prepared an IPS plan that outlines how and what information the Regulator proposed to publish, the approach and mechanisms that the Office of the Gene Technology Regulator (OGTR) has in place to assist the Regulator to proactively identify and disclose information to the public, as specified in sections 8(1), 8(2) and 8(4) of the FOI Act.

-Structure of Office of the Gene Technology Regulator (OGTR) The OGTR organisation chart (PDF 22 KB)
+Structure of Office of the Gene Technology Regulator (OGTR) PDF version of the OGTR organisation chart (PDF 10 KB)

 provides information on the OGTR structure and how it aligns with the functions of the Gene Technology Regulator (the Regulator) as set out in the Gene Technology Act 2000

 .
 The OGTR consists of two branches: Evaluation, and Regulatory Practice and Compliance.
 Each branch in turn includes several sections as shown in the organisation chart.
 The staff under each section have specialised sets of skills, expertise and experience to provide support to the Branch Heads and the Regulator.

 , which came into force on 21 June 2001, introduces a national scheme for the regulation of genetically modified organisms in Australia, in order to protect the health and safety of Australians and the Australian environment by identifying risks posed by or as a result of gene technology, and by managing those risks through regulating certain dealings with genetically modified organisms.

 Section 27 of the Gene Technology Act 2000